Applied research for a new model of urban freight mobility in Barcelona

 Collaborative research, why an Industrial Doctorate?

-The researcher from the Universitat PolitĆØcnica de Catalunya Imma Ribas has repeated the experience for the second time with an Industrial Doctorate, the first was related to the mobility of people and the second to the mobility of goods.
-According to the entire team involved, the experience of a project of this kind is very good and highly recommended.
-The possibility of combining the experience of Barcelona City Council with that of the Universitat PolitĆØcnica de Catalunya has been very enriching in the academic, professional and personal spheres.
+The researcher from the Polytechnic University of Catalonia Imma Ribas has repeated the experience for the second time with an Industrial Doctorate, the first was related to the mobility of people and the second to the mobility of goods.
+According to the entire team involved, the experience of a project of this type is very good and highly recommended.
+The possibility of combining the experience of the Barcelona City Council with that of the Polytechnic University of Catalonia has been very enriching in the academic, professional and personal spheres.

-Industrial PhD student Maria Savall with researcher Imma Ribas.
+Industrial doctoral student Maria Savall with researcher Imma Ribas.

-Industrial PhD student Maria Savall with researcher Imma Ribas.
+Industrial doctoral student Maria Savall with researcher Imma Ribas.

 Industrial PhD student Maria Savall with Barcelona City Council tutor Manuel ValdƩs.

-Today, technological contributions and the different solutions with an impact on society are carried out collaboratively and globally.
-Universities and research centers, as well as the different types of companies and innovative institutions, are part of this knowledge and technology generation system.
-In this system where synergies and interactions are generated, such as the fact that research centers can participate in a certain way in the companies' R+D+I. The possibility of combining training at the university and work at the City Hall has been a key element in this urban mobility project.
+Nowadays, technological contributions and different solutions that have an impact on society are carried out in a collaborative and global way.
+Universities and research centers, as well as different types of innovative companies and institutions, are part of this system of knowledge and technology generation.
+In this system, synergies and interactions are generated, such as the fact that research centers can participate in a certain way in the R&D&I of companies.
+The possibility of combining training at the university and work at the City Council has been a key element in this urban mobility project.

-The results of collaborative research have the characteristic of having a direct impact on society.
-The potentially useful knowledge for society that is generated in universities and research centers finds a bridge with Industrial PhD students.
-Industrial doctors thus act as knowledge transfer bridges and contribute to closer relations between the industrial fabric of Catalonia and universities and research centres.
+The results of collaborative research have the characteristic of directly impacting society.
+The knowledge that is potentially useful for society that is generated in universities and research centers, finds a bridge with Industrial Doctoral Students.
+Industrial doctors thus act as knowledge transfer bridges and contribute to strengthening the relationships between the industrial fabric of Catalonia and universities and research centers.

-The industrial PhD student during fieldwork in Barcelona.
+The industrial doctoral student during fieldwork in Barcelona.